Surrendering A Pet

 Please note that Saving Grace is only able to accept pets from residents of Douglas County.

-If you do bring your pet to the shelter, please fill out our Owner Surrender package as accurately and completely as possible.
+If you do bring your pet to the shelter, please fill out our Owner Surrender information you receive when you arrive as accurately and completely as possible.
 Honest answers are important and will help to ensure that your pet is placed in the most appropriate home possible.
 Undesirable behaviors & medical issues do not necessarily create problems.
-However, not disclosing those problems definitely does!
-Dishonest, misleading or incomplete responses can undermine the safety and happiness of both your pet and their new adopting family.
 If any questions are unclear or you are uncomfortable responding for any reason, please ask to speak directly to one of our helpful team members about the issue.